Wild Alaska Cruise

 Hearty breakfasts.
 Appetizers and cocktails in the evenings and the freshest sushi in the world.
 Gourmet dinners are served with wine and feature fresh seafood, thick steaks, grilled halibut, and decadent desserts such as creme brulee and homemade ice cream.
 Their chef caters to special diets.

-You'll fly into either Juneau or Petersburg, and stay overnight at a hotel of your choice.
-(Airfare and hotels are not included in the package.)
+You'll fly to either Juneau or Petersburg, and stay overnight at a hotel of your choice.
 In the morning, a member of the lodge staff will pick you up from your hotel and transfer you to the Perseverance.
-In Juneau, it's under ten minutes from either the airport hotels or downtown hotels to the liveaboard.
-In Petersburg, its only a mile or so from airport area hotels to the liveaboard.
+Airfare and hotels are not included in the package.
+Our confirmation packet lists a number of recommended hotels.

 Saltwater Fishing Trips:

-Maximum of eight anglers per week, 4-anglers per guide and boat.
+Maximum of 8-anglers per week, 4-anglers per boat and guide.

 6-nights and 7-days guided fishing

 (5-full days and one partial day) $6,050.00 per person